A Week Before “Elections” in Honduras, Candidate Resignations, More Censorship and Repression

 Candidates Withdraw from Ballot

 While the official campaign season began August 31, many candidates have been more concerned with solving the political crisis than focusing on campaigning.
 As part of the resistance front, they argue that elections will legitimize the coup and that the country does not meet the conditions for free and fair elections.
 Carlos H. Reyes is the first ever independent candidate to run for President in Honduras.
-He withdrew officially on November 8 after citing that “The observers contracted by the Supreme Tribunal Electoral are not a guarantee for the security and transparency of the electoral process because they are the same organizations that have justified the coup d’etat.
+He withdrew officially on November 8 after citing that “The observers contracted by the Supreme Tribunal Electoral are not a guarantee for the security and transparency of the electoral process because they are the same organizations that have justified the coup d’etat.”Maria Margarita Zelaya Rivas, the “designado” or Vice Presidential candidate for the majority party in Congress, the Liberal party, (and cousin of President Zelaya) also withdrew her candidacy stating “my resignation speaks for… those that cannot express their thoughts for fear that the de facto government will take reprisals against them.”

 The Democratic Unification Party (UD), which has been the only party to officially denounce the coup, decided in an assembly on Nov 21 to participate in the electoral process after initially denouncing them.
 If they would have pulled out of the elections, the Electoral Law (Article 96) states that they would no longer be recognized as an official party.
 The Secretary of the Board of Directors of UD, Martin Pineda defended the party’s decision to remain in the elections explaining “one scene is on the streets but it is also important institutionally… and it is a place that we should not abandon.”
 Many members of the resistance movement are calling them traitors for changing their position.